solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 dangerous.

-With the Feature Gate program instead implemented as a Core BPF program, the program could be upgraded through the official feature-gate process described in
+With the Feature Gate program instead implemented as a Core BPF program, the program could be upgraded through the official multi-sig process described in [SIMD 0088](https://github.com/solana-foundation/solana-improvement-documents/pull/88).
-[SIMD 0088](https://github.com/solana-foundation/solana-improvement-documents/pull/88).
-Like all Core BPF programs, changes to the program only need to be done once and are protected by the feature activation process.
+Thus, changes to the program need only to be done once and are protected by the multi-sig process.

-Another alternative to a Core BPF program is a standard, upgradeable BPF program whose upgrade authority is controlled by a multisig, with key-holders from each client team - Solana Labs, Jito, Jump, and possibly Syndica.
-This arrangement would make gating upgrades behind feature gates much more difficult.

 ## New Terminology